e-kolpakov/e-kolpakov.github.io/testing/_posts/2020-01-19-building-tests-part1.md

 2. A method on a class that takes a parameter
 3. A class with a dependency.

-For brewity though, I'll use only small subset of them in the post text, but full listings can be found at [GitHub][examples].
+For brevity though, I'll use only small subset of them in the post text, but full listings can be found at [GitHub][examples].

 [examples]: {{ page.github_link_base }}